-Add the pumpkin seeds, sunflower seeds, coconut sugar, and flaxseed meal.
+Add the pumpkin seeds, sunflower seeds, coconut sugar, flaxseed meal, salt and cinnamon.
 Pulse just until everything is mixed well.
 Don't over-process!
 You want to have plenty of nut pieces remaining, and most of the seeds should be intact.

 Add the egg white to the food processor.
 Whisk together the melted coconut oil and vanilla extract in a small bowl, and evenly pour that in, too.

 Pulse a couple times, mix a little from the bottom toward the top with a spatula, then pulse a couple times again.
 Repeat as needed until everything is coated evenly.
 Again, avoid over-processing.
 At the end of this step, you'll have a combination of coarse meal and nut pieces, and everything should be a little damp from the egg white and oil.

 Transfer the nut mixture to the prepared baking sheet in a uniform layer, pressing together into a thin rectangle (about 1/4 “ thick).
 Bake for 18 minutes, until lightly browned, especially at the edges.